joeriddles/python-otel-demo/blog.md

 ![](static/fastapi-basic.png)

 ## Automatic instrumentation
-Now that we have a basic app, Let’s set about getting our first metrics.
+Now that we have a basic app, let’s set about getting our first metrics.
 The easiest way to add metrics when you are starting from scratch is to using [automatic instrumentation](https://opentelemetry.io/docs/instrumentation/python/automatic/).

 Fortunately, OpenTelemetry provides a distro for bootstrapping automatic instrumentation.
 The distro analyzes our code to determine what packages we're using and automatically hooks in at runtime.
 Let’s install it.